Dressers, chest of drawers, bedroom dressers galore!

-Throughout history, we have batted around a few names for dressers, including the most casual term “dresser drawers.”
+Throughout history, we have thrown around a few names for dressers, including the most casual term “dresser drawers.”
 In fact, the function of a dresser was originally fulfilled by chests much like the hope chests we now pass from generation to generation.
-From dressers and chests of drawers to less common names such as highboy, wardrobe or chiffonier — each varying term is telling of its intended function.
+From dressers and chests of drawers to less common names such as highboy, wardrobe, or chiffonier — each varying term tells of its intended function.

-A chest of drawers, on the other hand, was a taller piece of furniture that took up less floor space in the room but did not allow a person a place to sit or mount a mirror.
+A chest of drawers, on the other hand, was a taller piece of furniture that took up less floor space in the room but did not provide a person with a place to sit or mount a mirror.
 Chests of drawers were built to maximize storage space.

-What type of bedroom dresser or storage works best for you?
-Contact your Design Consultant to receive a free consultation or get started by browsing armoires, dressers and chests online.
+If you’re wondering what type of bedroom dresser or storage works best for you, contact your Design Consultant to receive a free design consultation.